truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 If the web interface is shown but seems unresponsive or incomplete:

 * Make sure the browser allows cookies, Javascript, and custom fonts from the TrueNAS system.
 * Try a different browser.
-Firefox is recommended.
+We recommend Firefox.

 If the UI becomes unresponsive after an upgrade or other system operation, clear the site data and refresh the browser (<kbd>Shift</kbd>+<kbd>F5</kbd>).
 {{< /expand >}}